-Pour the eggs into the hot oil and fry 1 to 2 minutes.
+Pour the eggs into the hot oil and fry for 1 to 2 minutes.
 Turn egg pancake over and finish cooking.

 Add the remaining oil to the wok and add the white parts of the scallion, ginger, and red pepper.
 Sauté the mixture for 2 to 3 minutes.

 Add the meat to the wok and sauté for a couple of minutes more, until heated through.

-Add the rice, green parts of the scallion, and the soy sauce, and cook, stirring, until well heated.
+Add the cooked rice, green parts of the scallion, and the soy sauce and cook, constantly stirring, until everything is well heated.